 Is your firewall overloaded?
 Symptoms include high CPU, low throughput and slow applications.
 Before upgrading your hardware, it is worth checking whether the firewall configuration can be optimized.

-Optimization techniques can be divided into two groups - general best practices, and vendor-specific, model-specific configurations.
-This column focuses on best practices.
+Firewall optimization techniques can be divided into two groups - general best practices, and vendor-specific, model-specific configurations.
+This column focuses on firewall optimization best practices.
 Next time, we will look at vendor-specific tips, so if you have any to share, we would like to hear from you.

 Optimizing firewalls for better performance and throughput: